biodash/biodash.github.io/content/support/index.md

 To become a member, please fill out [this form](https://mcic.osu.edu/bioinformatics/mcbl-registration-form).

-For bioinformatics consultation, anyone is free to contact [Jelmer Poelstra](mailto:poelstra.1@osu.edu) or drop by at the Bioinformatics Open Hour over Zoom every Tuesday between 2 and 4 pm ([Zoom link](https://osu.zoom.us/j/96601785996?pwd=MVUxWWZjdGF6N3BSUGNDL3lmNWZlZz09) - advance notice is appreciated!).
+For bioinformatics consultation, anyone is free to contact [Jelmer Poelstra](mailto:poelstra.1@osu.edu) or drop by at the Bioinformatics Office Hour over Zoom every Tuesday between 2 and 4 pm ([Zoom link](https://osu.zoom.us/j/96601785996?pwd=MVUxWWZjdGF6N3BSUGNDL3lmNWZlZz09) - advance notice is appreciated!).